-Instead, the AVANGRID code outlines our more important standards and policies for employees.
+Instead, the Avangrid code outlines our more important standards and policies for employees.
 It helps employees deal with common dilemmas.
 Where necessary, it points to other resources for further information.

-You are responsible for learning the code and the rules, policies and laws that govern our business, in particular those that apply to your specific job.
+You are responsible for learning the code and the rules, policies, and laws that govern our business, in particular those that apply to your specific job.
 When in doubt, ask questions.
 You or your manager should contact the appropriate management group responsible for the compliance area.
-Experts in numerous areas including consultants, agents, temporary employees and international assignees, business partners and suppliers are available to help you, such as those located within our Legal, Compliance and Ethics, Security (for Physical, Cyber and NERC matters), Human Resources, Environmental, Health and Safety and Internal Audit.
+Experts in numerous areas including consultants, agents, temporary employees and international assignees, business partners, and suppliers are available to help you, such as those located within our Legal, Compliance and Ethics, Security (for Physical, Cyber matters), People and Organization (formerly known as Human Resources), Environmental, Health and Safety, and Internal Audit departments.

-Equally important, you are responsible for reporting known or suspected ethical, legal or regulatory violations, including violations of the Code of Business Conduct and Ethics.
+Equally important, you are responsible for reporting known or suspected ethical, legal, or regulatory violations, including violations of the Code of Business Conduct and Ethics.
 Such concerns may be reported upward through your internal chain of management.
-If you are unable or unwilling to report through your department's management, you may contact the Compliance
+If you are unable or unwilling to report through your department's management, you may contact the Compliance Unit.
+People and Organization and other members of leadership are also available to you.
+If you are uncomfortable with these options, you may also use the company's Helpline.